sethwrobertson/Median-Income-to-Cost-of-Living-Analysis/README.md

 # Median-Income-to-Cost-of-Living-Analysis
-This project analyzes the relationship between median income and cost of living across major U.S. cities.
-I used census data and Numbeo data to make income to cost of living ratios to see where you get highest ratio.
+In this project, I explored the relationship between median incomes and the cost of living in major US cities.
+Using data from the U.S. Census Bureau and Numbeo, I calculated income-to-cost-of-living ratios to highlight where salaries stretch the furthest.I gathered data, cleaned the data, matched datasets, and visualized city comparisons using a regression.

+## Tools and technology
+-Excel
+-CRISP DM
+-Data cleaning and transformation
+-Regression
+-U.S. Census Bureau Data